JaiKumarOfficial/Tweetal/readme.txt

-This is a Analytical tool which uses Twitter API to perform certain Analysis on twitter users which can be further used for marketing.
+This is an Analytical tool which uses Twitter API to perform certain Analysis on twitter users which can be further used for marketing.
 Functions:
 1. Login(need twitter Developer account)
 2. Search users